lbcdev/sstore/README.md

 # SStore

-Written in Java.
+A high-level distributed file system written in Java.

-An experimental replicated storage system that supports object-level and block-level storage.
+It aims at supporting object-level and block-level storage.
 It focuses on hybrid replication and erasure coding, fine-grained consistency and security, in-memory storage, and etc.